silksil/NOTES-CHEATSHEET/Databases/cloudant/requests/curl.md

 ### Deleting a document
-he act of deleting a document causes a final revision to the document to be added with a `_deleted: true` flag added.
+The act of deleting a document causes a final revision to the document to be added with a `_deleted: true` flag added.
 Cloudant needs to know the ID of the document and the revision token that is to be deleted.

 ```
 $ curl -X DELETE \